14-Year-Old Pet Product Inventor

 Jennifer Robinson, Westcoast Brace & Limb

 Amputee Jennifer Robinson worked at a prosthetic manufacturer for many years.
 Now, she's showing off how artificial limbs are being used on dogs, cats, birds and even sea-life.
-She's a part of a new PBS series called My Bionic Pet.

 Jennifer Robinson is a congenital above knee amputee who has been wearing a prosthetic since she was two years old.
 The birth defect has shaped her life and inspired her to help others.
 For more than a decade, Robinson worked at Westcoast Brace & Limb in Tampa helping recent amputees adjust to life with a prosthetic.
 While their stories were all different and their devices were different, the one thing that connected them was their ability to adapt and move on.

 Besides human patients, there were many non-human patients at Westcoast Brace & Limb.
 Animals that have met with misfortune, whether from a birth defect, accident, disease or even human cruelty, are now getting a second chance at life due to human intervention and technological advances.
 Left disabled without limbs, fins, flippers, beaks or tails, these creatures face a grim future, if one at all.
 But innovative prosthetics can change those survival odds if someone comes to their rescue.